-132 Annual Report of the Town of Greenfield New Hampshire for year Ending December 31, 1939, 12.
-Hopkins, 29.
+134 Annual Report of the Town of Greenfield New Hampshire for year Ending December 31, 1939, 12.

+135 Hopkins, 29.
 The town expenses for the new kitchen construction are detailed on page 12 of the Annual Report for the year ending January 31, 1939.

-134 Annual Report of the Town officers of Greenfield, N. H. for the year ending December 31, 1944, 12.
-135 Annual Report of the Town Officers of Greenfield, N. H. for the year ending December 31, 1945, 11. was jacked up and a new lower level was excavated.
-In 1946-1947, a new concrete foundation was poured and a full-size kitchen and dining/meeting room was constructed in the new basement area.
-The kitchen was furnished by town organizations and donations to be used for community suppers, Sunday School and other community events.
+136 Annual Report of the Town officers of Greenfield, N. H. for the year ending December 31, 1944, 12.

+137 Annual Report of the Town Officers of Greenfield, N. H. for the year ending December 31, 1945, 11.

+entire structure was jacked up and a new lower-level (basement) was excavated.
+In 1946-1947, a new concrete foundation was poured and a full-size kitchen and dining/meeting room was constructed in the new basement area.138 Town organizations and private donations furnished a kitchen to be used for community suppers, Sunday School and other community events.
 The Town paid Stephen Chase \$25,723.88 for material and labor for jacking up the building, excavating and installing the poured foundation.
-The Town also paid Robert E. Fish for plumbing the new kitchen.
-The Town also paid Robert E. Fish for plumbing the new kitchen.
+The Town also paid Robert E. Fish for plumbing the new kitchen.139

 In 1951, flood lights were installed to illuminate the bell tower and belfry at night.
-The first floor shutters were reinstated in 1952.138 In 1957 several changes were made to the upper (Church) level of the Meetinghouse.
+The first-floor shutters were reinstated in 1952.140

+In 1957 several changes were made to the upper (Church) level of the Meetinghouse.
 A new Allen C-3 electric organ was purchased by the Ladies' Benevolent Association to replace the 1897 reed organ, and a plaque memorializing the old organ was framed and placed in the foyer (narthex).
 The new organ was dedicated on August 18, 1957 in memory of Joan Prewitt Hopkins, Elwood S. Whitcomb and others.
-The chancel was remodeled, eliminating the 'pastor's room', but retaining the black walnut paneling and a matching walnut lectern was made to match the pulpit.
+The chancel was remodeled, eliminating the 'pastor's room,' but retaining the black walnut paneling, and a matching walnut lectern was made to match the pulpit.
 The old carpet was removed, and a new floor was laid with freshly carpeted aisles, new pew cushions, new hymnals, and a new electric clock provided through gifts.

-It In 1969, an amplifying system was installed in the Church.
-This system was given in memory of Mrs. Malcom Moses and used to broadcast Carillion records and/or tapes from the belfry on Sunday morning and amplify the voices of speakers in the sanctuary.
-142 By the time of the National Bicentennial in the 1970s, the use of the interior space of the Greenfield Meetinghouse had continued to adapt.
-By 1975, the main level kitchenette was used as a Town Clerk's office and Tri-Town Kindergarten was held in the common room of the lower level during the week.143 In 1976, the Town voted to "embark on a five-year program" to Coincide with the Nation's Bicentennial to restore and renovate the exterior and interior of the Greenfield Meetinghouse.
-144 At the Greenfield Town Meeting on March 11, 1977, the Town voted to raise and appropriate \$2,500 to rewire the Town Hall 136 Edkins, 3 and Hopkins, 29.
+In 1969, an amplifying system was installed in the Church.
+This system was given in memory of Mrs. Malcom Moses and used to broadcast Carillion records and/or tapes from the belfry on Sunday morning and amplify the voices of speakers in the sanctuary.144

+By the time of the National Bicentennial in the 1970s, the use of the interior space of the Greenfield Meetinghouse had continued to adapt.
+By 1975, the main-level kitchenette was used as a Town Clerk's office and Tri-Town Kindergarten was held in the common room of the lower level during the week.145

+In 1976, the Town voted to "embark on a five-year program" to coincide with the Nation's Bicentennial to restore and renovate the exterior and interior of the Greenfield Meetinghouse.
+146 At the Greenfield Town Meeting on March 11, 1977, the Town voted to raise and appropriate \$2,500 to rewire the Town Hall

-137 Annual Report Town of Greenfield New Hampshire for the twelve months ending December 31, 1947, 18.
-138 Edkins, 3, and Hopkins, 29.
+139 Annual Report Town of Greenfield New Hampshire for the twelve months ending December 31, 1947, 18.

+140 Edkins, 3, and Hopkins, 29.

-144 Greenfield New Hampshire Annual Reports 1976, 12.
+146 Greenfield New Hampshire Annual Reports 1976, 12.